MichaelCurrin/dev-cheatsheets/cheatsheets/python/libraries/requests.md

 # '{"cookies": {"sessioncookie": "123456789"}}'
 ```

-Set attributes on the session and also on the request.
+Set attributes on the session and also on the current request:

 ```python
 s = requests.Session()